VanOvermeire/rusty-cdk/README.md

 ## TODO

-- Add a note on ids (and how they should not change)
+- Add a simple diff method
+  - Will highlight what would be added, modified (?) and destroyed
 - During synth or deploy, check that all ids and resource ids are unique across the stack (random suffixes do not guarantee this)
-  - Either fail or fix the ids
+  - Fail for ids; fix the resource ids
 - Allow overriding of Lambda log group
   - Similarly, allow overriding of other resources like Bucket Policy of website
 - Multiple queue/topic policy = only last one is applied